ToodlesMrPoodle/Calendar-Calculator/README.md

 # **Calendar Calculator**
 Inspired by Unix ```cal``` utility

-This Calendar Calculator is a simple (to use not make) C++ program that prints the calendar for a specified year.
+This Calendar Calculator is a simple (to use, not make) C++ program that prints the calendar for a specified year.
 The program displays each month of the year with the correct number of days and the appropriate formatting for the days of the week.
 ## **Features**

 * Prints the full calendar for any given year.